Ice hockey-NWHL adds first Canadian franchise

 The yet to be named Toronto franchise becomes the NWHL's sixth team.

-The franchise will have an all-women ownership group led by Johanna Neilson Boynton, a former captain of the Harvard's women's hockey team, while Margaret "Digit" Murphy, the longtime Brown university coach, will serve as president and Tyler Tumminia chair person.
+The franchise will have an all-women ownership group led by Johanna Neilson Boynton, a former captain of Harvard women's hockey team, while Margaret "Digit" Murphy, the longtime Brown university coach, will serve as president.

+"We aspire to build a perennial Isobel Cup contender for Toronto," Boynton said in a statement.

 The Toronto team joins the league at uncertain times with the novel coronavirus outbreak shuttering sports across North America and leaving many facing a financial crisis.